 The Group posts deferred tax assets based on the appropriateness of company category, adequacy of future taxable income, scheduling of future reversals of temporary differences, etc. presented in the Implementation Guidance on Recoverability of.
 Deferred Tax Assets (ASBJ Guidance No. 26).

-Estimation of future taxable income is based on future business plans.
+Estimates of future taxable income are based on plans for the next fiscal year and future business plans.